The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data quality dimensions and data pollution

 \subsection{Uniqueness}

-Redundant data does not provide additional information to the ML-model for the training process.
-Thus, de-duplication is a common step in ML pipelines to avoid overfitting.\PaperLong{\ Furthermore, there is a plethora of existing research on how to detect duplicates and how to remove them \cite{duplicates-quality, relational-deduplication}.
-In this report, we evaluate how the number of duplicates present in a dataset influences the performance of ML-models.
+Redundant data does not provide additional information to the ML model for the training process.
+Thus, deduplication is a common step in ML pipelines to avoid overfitting. \PaperLong{Furthermore, there is a plethora of existing research on how to detect duplicates and how to remove them \cite{duplicates-quality, relational-deduplication}.
+In this report, we evaluate how the number of duplicates present in a dataset influences the performance of ML models.
 We investigate whether pre-processing datasets to remove duplicates is an essential step toward improved ML performance.
 According to Chen et al.\, there are different definitions when to consider two samples as duplicates, such as having identical primary keys or the equality in every feature of the two samples~\cite{redundancy_def}.
 In practice, there are also often non-exact duplicates, where some features differ slightly, for example timestamps.
-Introducing non-exact duplicates in the polluter would not only interfere with the redundancy dimension, but also with consistent representation (see Section~\ref{sec:consistent_representation}).} Exact duplicates are easy to detect.
-Yet, this step still expensive, especially for large datasets.\PaperLong{\ In this regard, ideally, there are as few duplicates as possible in a dataset.
-Therefore, we only consider fully equal samples as duplicates.} \begin{definition} The \emph{uniqueness} of a dataset $d$ is the fraction of unique samples within the dataset.\PaperLong{\ To make it possible to obtain a quality metric of 0, we subtract 1 from the denominator and numerator.} We normalize the value as follows. \end{definition} \PaperLong{A dataset with the quality metric of 1 does not contain any duplicates, whereas the quality metric of 0 refers to a dataset containing only one unique record -- even if the dataset contains many records overall.}
+Introducing non-exact duplicates in the polluter would not only interfere with the redundancy dimension, but also with consistent representation~(see Section~\ref{sec:consistent_representation}). }Exact duplicate rows are, in general, easy to detect.
+Yet, this step is still expensive, especially for large datasets. \PaperLong{In this regard, ideally, there are as few duplicates as possible in a dataset.
+Therefore, we only consider fully equal samples as duplicates.} \begin{definition} The \emph{uniqueness} of a dataset~$d$ is the fraction of unique samples within the dataset.
+We normalize the value as follows.

+We subtract~1 from the denominator and numerator to allow a quality metric score of~0. \end{definition} \PaperLong{A dataset with the quality metric of~1 does not contain any duplicates, whereas the quality metric of~0 refers to a dataset containing only one unique record -- even if the dataset contains many records overall.} \stitle{Example} Consider a dataset $d$ with ten samples.
+In this example, let three of the ten samples appear as exact duplicates of the other rows.
+Thus, seven of the ten samples are unique and we calculate the uniqueness for this example as $\mathit{Uniqueness}(d) = \frac{\mathit{7-1}}{10-1} = \frac{2}{3}$.